-Wireless access networks are experiencing a huge success similar to that of the deployment of the Internet a decade ago.
-Wireless devices are used almost everywhere to provide cheap, mobile and easy to deploy networks, with or without access to wired infrastructures like the Internet.
+Wireless access networks are experiencing a huge success, similar to that of the deployment of the Internet a decade ago.
+Wireless devices are used almost everywhere to provide cheap, mobile and easy to deploy networks, with or without access to wired infrastructures such as the Internet.
 Wireless access networks can be grouped into two categories: Centralized or distributed (ad-hoc).
-Centralized architectures are mainly controlled by a coordinator that grants access to the wireless nodes in its area in a contention free manner.
-On the other hand, distributed architectures have no central coordinators: All nodes contend to access the channel using a distributed function.
-IEEE 802.11 [1], [2], [3] is the most deployed wireless local area access network (LAN) standard nowadays.
+Centralized architectures are mainly controlled by a coordinator that grants access to the wireless nodes in its area in a contention-free manner.
+Alternatively, distributed architectures have no central coordinators: All nodes contend to access the channel using a distributed function.
+IEEE 802.11 [1-3] is currently the most deployed wireless local area access network (LAN) standard.
 It supports two access functions, one is centralized at the access point (AP), the other is distributed.
 The distributed coordination function (DCF) is based on carrier sense multiple access (CSMA)[4] with collision avoidance (CA).
 Using CSMA/CA, each node differs its transmission to a random time in the future and senses the channel before trying to transmit.
 Upon each collision, notified by the absence of acknowledgment (ACK) from the destination, the node increases the bound of the random deferring time, called contention window (CW).
 Increasing the CW reduces the risk of further collisions, assuming the number of contending nodes is high.
 Nodes may optionally use request to send / clear to send (RTS/CTS) frames to reserve the channel before the actual data-ACK frame transmissions.
 Upon each successful transmission, a node resets its CW to CW{min} and contends again with low CW values.

 Our work in this paper aims to enhance this last point: Upon a successful transmission, a wireless node resets its CW, therefore it takes the risk of experiencing the same collisions and retransmissions until it reaches high CW values again, wasting time and bandwidth.
-Assuming the number of contending terminals changes slowly, this risk is likely to be high.
+Assuming that the number of contending terminals changes slowly, this risk is likely to be high.
 We propose slow CW decrease (SD) functions and evaluate their performance by comparing them to the IEEE 802.11 standard.
 Simulations and mathematical models show that these functions outperform the legacy 802.11 standard in terms of throughput, delays, jitter and power consumption.
 The next section presents the motivations and related work.
-Section III introduces the approach of slow CW decrease (SD) and evaluates its performances from the throughput, delay and jitter point of view, using simulations and mathematical modeling.
-Section IV introduces another performance metric, the settling time of SD.
-Section V explores the fairness properties of the proposed SD scheme, then section VI analyzes its energy savings.
-We analyze in Section VII the channel noise effect on the mechanism.
-Section VIII concludes the paper.
+Section 3 introduces the approach of slow CW decrease (SD) and evaluates its performances from the throughput, delay and jitter point of view, using simulations and mathematical modeling.
+Section 4 introduces another performance metric, the settling time of SD.
+Section 5 explores the fairness properties of the proposed SD scheme, then, in Section 6 we analyze its energy savings.
+We analyze in Section 7 the channel noise effect on the mechanism.
+In Section 8 we evaluate the implementation costs and we conclude the paper in Section 9.